71Kevin/disable-tooltips/README.md

 # disable-tooltips
-The Disable Tooltips addon for World of Warcraft.
+Disable character tooltips when mouseover in World of Warcraft.